hadronized/strongly-typed-thoughts.net/media/blog/luminance-0.31.md

 likely that I will introduce, however, _feature-gates_ to allow to compile [luminance] on WebAssembly via WebGL, _OpenGL ES_ or even Vulkan at some point, but the difference is that no backend will be implemented.
 That means that those feature-flags aren’t likely to be summable at first.
-But all of this will be done in future releases.
+But all of this will be done in future releases; stay tuned.

-The current blog post describes the changes of [luminance-0.31].
+The current blog post brings a description of all the changes of [luminance-0.31].
 It should be the last `0.*.*` version before hitting the `1.0` release.
 To the question:

 > _Why not releasing `1.0` directly?_